Physician Assistant Studies Hybrid Program (MS) Highlights

 Please note the following:

-- Students who are not located in an area near available clinical sites may need to relocate in order to complete the program.
-Keep in mind the program clinical education team works with students to avoid or minimize this to the best of our ability.
+Students who are not located in an area near available clinical sites may need to relocate in order to complete the program.
+The clinical education team will work with you to avoid or minimize this to the best of our ability.

-- Per program policy, prospective and enrolled students are never required to provide or solicit clinical sites or preceptors.
+Per program policy, you are never required to provide or solicit clinical sites or preceptors.

 Patient-Centered Practice Knowledge